h-morgan/macro-calculator/README.md

 Program to calculate a person's macronutrients based on their fitness goals.

 ## What does this program do?
-- User enters some info to a form:
+- User enters some info into a form:
   - Age, weight, and, height (US units)
   - Activity level
   - Body type